 - felt scrap 6″ square

 - sewing machine

 - small embroidery hoop

-- Place the face 1 ¼” below the top edge of body.
+- Place the face 1 ¼” below the top edge of the body.
 Be sure to center from side to side and pin in place.
 All around machine straight stitch. *Be sure to use small stitches per inch here.
-This will help you achieve a nice smooth curve along pattern piece.
+This will help you achieve a nice smooth curve along the pattern piece.

 - Position bunny face in the embroidery hoop.
 With embroidery thread and needle use small simple back stitches to create the face details.
 If needed, draw guidelines with a heat-erasing pen.

 - Match the ears, wrong sides together and straight stitch all around.
 Clip and turn the ears right side out.
 Lightly press.
 Be sure to pull out the points of ears with a pin if needed.
 Fold ears in half and with a straight stitch, stitch down the center of ear starting at the bottom for 1”.

 - To create the arms and legs; fold your knit fabric strip (long side to long side) in half.
 Tie a knot close to the end.
 Repeat to all 4 limbs.

 - Position and pin ears and limbs in place.
 Be sure to turn towards the body of the bunny.
 Stitch the legs with ¼” seam allowance to the bottom face of the bunny.
 Sandwich the front and back body of the bunny with right sides together; pin to keep in place.
 Straight stitch all around.